8 Flora: Characteristics

 Flora is the parent body of the Flora family of asteroids, and by far the largest member, comprising about 80% of the total mass of this family.
 Nevertheless, Flora was almost certainly disrupted by the impact(s) that formed the family, and is probably a gravitational aggregate of most of the pieces.

 Flora's spectrum indicates that its surface composition is a mixture of silicate rock (including pyroxene and olivine) and nickel-iron metal.
 Flora, and the whole Flora family generally, are good candidates for being the parent bodies of the L chondrite meteorites.
 This meteorite type comprises 35% of meteorites impacting the Earth.

-Observational mishap
+Observational history

 During an observation on 25 March 1917, 8 Flora was mistaken for the 15th-magnitude star TU Leonis, which led to that star's classification as a U Geminorum cataclysmic variable star.
 Flora had come to opposition on 1917 February 13, 40 days earlier.
 This mistake was uncovered only in 1995.

-Occultation

 On 26 July 2013, Flora at magnitude 8.8 occulted the star 2UCAC 22807162 over parts of South America, Africa, and Asia.

-Popular culture

-In the 1968 science-fiction film The Green Slime, an orbital perturbation propels the asteroid Flora into a collision course with Earth.